jundi69/pccl/docs/md/5_ImplementationNotes.md

 1. **Bandwidth Store**: The master keeps an asymmetric cost matrix (`BandwidthStore`) of measured bandwidth from peer A to peer B.
 2. **Benchmark Requests**: When a peer calls `pcclOptimizeTopology`, the master identifies missing edges (i.e., pairs not yet measured) and instructs the relevant peer(s) to do a quick TCP test.
 3. **TSP Heuristic:** The master uses a traveling-salesman “shortest path” (or “highest bandwidth”) approach to find a ring ordering that tries to maximize total link speed.
 For small problems `world_size <= 16` an exact solution will be attempted in a set timeout limit, for larger problems it might attempt a simpler heuristic (path of immediate “closest” peer, random tour or ant colony optimization with 2 Opt & 3 Opt local search, etc.).
 If an optimal solution cannot be found, the master may start a “moonshot” approach in the background to either target an optimal solution for higher `world_size` or to continue improving the current solution heuristically.
-   Once a better ring is found, p2p connections will be re-established in that order (without letting brand-new peers in) the next time the client calls `pcclU pdateTopology`.
+   Once a better ring is found, p2p connections will be re-established in that order (without letting brand-new peers in) the next time the client calls `pcclUpdateTopology`.
 The clients adopt the new ring as soon as they collectively vote and connect to each new neighbor.
    Solutions that are found immediately as part of the topology optimization phase without a background “moonshot” are adopted immediately by the peers as part of `pcclOptimizeTopology` in a fashion similar to `pcclUpdateTopology`, but without admitting newcomers into the run while still “going through the same motions” of voting to establish p2p connections by peers, followed by distribution of the p2p connection information by the master to said peers, along with subsequent connection establishment performed by the peers followed by subsequent confirmation of the connection establishment to the master.

 ### Shared-State Hashing & Distribution